ethanjli/phyllo/application/rpc.md

 #### Transaction Message Type Code
-Normally, the type field specifies the transaction message type and is a 7-bit unsigned integer (`0x00` - `0x8f`).
+Normally, the type field specifies the transaction message type and is an 8-bit unsigned integer (`0x00` - `0xff`).
 If the type of the payload is between `0x00` and `0x0f`, then the message is actually a layer protocol message used internally by the RPC framework.
 Messages with such types do not contain application data and thus should not be exposed by the service interface to higher layers as normal data; then the structure of the body's internal layer data is implicitly defined by the pub-sub messaging framework.

 | Message Type              | Type Code | Description                                                                |
 | ------------------------- | --------- | -------------------------------------------------------------------------- |